Carr1005/jquery-carousel-slider/README.md

 # jquery-carousel-slider (Imitation of FaceBook UI component)

-This is a plugin mainly depends on jQuery, imitates the UI component of FaceBook which presents TV, Movies or Music page suggestions.
+A plugin mainly depends on jQuery, imitates the UI component of FaceBook which presents TV, Movies or Music page suggestions.

 ## Prerequisities